SOLIHULL AUTISM ASSESSMENT SERVICE

 Do you accept NHS referrals for assessment?

 As we are an independent service, we accept referrals from any source.
 However, it is the client’s responsibility to ensure that funding from the relevant NHS Trust or CCG is in place prior to arranging an assessment with our service.
-We do not proceed with the assessment until we have received the fee upfront.

 Why do you not assess children under 7 years old?